 Calculating Financial Ratios

-A ratio gains utility by comparison to other data and standards.
-Taking our example, a gross profit margin for a company of 25% is meaningless by itself.
-If we know that this company’s competitors have profit margins of 10%, we know that it is more profitable than its industry peers, which gives you a positive indicator of its value.
+A gross profit margin for a company of 25% is meaningless by itself, but if you know that this company’s competitors have profit margins of 10%, you can now surmise that it’s more profitable than its industry peers, which gives you a positive indicator of its value.

 - Leverage Ratios show the extent to which debt is used in a company’s capital structure.